ameykasbe/distributed-computational-problem/README.md

 * Reducer is a computing node that takes the output from mapper (maybe after some extra processing like shuffling) and combines the data (reduces) into smaller set of tuples.
 * It accepts a key-value pair such that value is a multiset i.e. {key: {value1, value2 ...}} and outputs a key-value pair such that the key is same as the input and the value is either a single value or a multiset of values i.e. {key: {value1, value2 ...}}

+Since, each log entry is independent from the other one in that it can be processed without synchronizing with processing some other entries, we can use MapReduce model to analyze log entries.

 ## Technologies used
 ### [Apache Hadoop](http://hadoop.apache.org/)
 * A framework for distributed processing of large data sets across multiple computers (or even on a single node) using the map/reduce model.
 [5]